 The fact that the accident was caused by a customer’s unintentional actions is not the deciding factor here.
 What does matter is how long the spill was there, who saw it, who reported it to the store, and whether or not the victim took reasonable measures to avoid it.

-Am I Liable For Someone Else’s Slip And Fall?
+Am I Liable For Someone Else’s Fall?

-If it can be proven that your act was intentional and meant to cause someone to slip and fall, then you could be liable for someone else’s injuries.
+If it can be proven that your act was intentional and meant to cause someone to fall, then you could be liable for someone else’s injuries.
 However, if the spill was the result of your unintentional actions, then you would not be on the hook for anybody’s injuries.
 But the store could be liable if certain criteria are met.

 Is The Store Liable For That Person’s Injuries?